-Our subsidiary, BrightSpire Capital Advisors, LLC ("BrightSpire Advisors") is subject to regulation as an investment adviser by various regulatory authorities.
+Our subsidiary, BrightSpire Capital Advisors, LLC ("BrightSpire Advisors"), is subject to regulation as an investment adviser by various regulatory authorities.
 Instances of criminal activity and fraud by participants in the investment management industry and disclosures of trading and other abuses by participants in the financial services industry have led the U.S. government and regulators in foreign jurisdictions to consider increasing the rules and regulations governing, and oversight of, the financial system.
-This activity is expected to result in continued changes to the laws and regulations governing the investment management industry and more aggressive enforcement of the existing laws and regulations.
+This activity is expected to result in continued changes to the laws and regulations.
 BrightSpire Advisors could be subject to civil liability, criminal liability, or sanction, including revocation of its registration as an investment adviser in the United States, revocation of the licenses of its employees, censures, fines or temporary suspension or permanent bar from conducting business if it is found to have violated any of these laws or regulations.
 Any such liability or sanction could adversely affect our business.